paulegradie/Sailfish/README.md

 # RoadMap

 While Sailfish is ready for basic usage given the features outlined above, there are few outstanding things to complete before Sailfish is v1 complete.

+ - Hardware affect mitigation

+We can introduce options for users to remove outliers from their datasets, for example by computer quartiles and truncating the resulting datasets.

  - Complexity estimation